Man arrested in Catholic bishop’s killing had worked for him

 The sheriff said detectives first linked Medina to the crime after finding surveillance video that showed his SUV in the driveway of O’Connell’s home at the time of the killing.

-A caller told authorities that Medina, 65, was acting irrationally and had made comments about O’Connell “owing him money,” Luna said, adding that a motive in the killing is still under investigation.
+A caller told authorities that Medina, 65, was acting irrationally and had made comments about O’Connell “owing him money,” Luna said, adding that a motive in the killing remains under investigation.

 He said detectives found no evidence of forced entry at the archdiocese-owned home and that Medina’s wife was cooperating with detectives.
 Detectives recovered weapons at Medina’s home and ballistic tests are pending, Luna said.